 We think this is the best evidence that the boundary stones and milestones were delberately damaged during WW2:

 RIGHT are two chiseled out mile posts in Walton le Dale.
 The script at the top and bottom look different.
 It as if the town and mile number has been chiseled out, and then repaired in a deeper setting at a later date.
 It only makes sense that these have been later re-instated after WW2.
 No other reason makes sense.
-The destintions and distances have not changed.
+The destinations and distances have not changed.